SenorPez/10-worlds-navigator/README.md

-# 10-worlds-navigator
+# 10 Worlds Navigator

-10 Worlds Navigator
+Tools for tracking interstellar travel in the 10 Worlds setting.